KingPendragoon/FFXIVJobPrioGaolAutoMarker/README.md

 **Testing**
 If you would like to test if the triggers work before you go into the fight you will need to make a macro with the following text and replace "Name1-Name3" with the players name.
-Make sure the line ends with a colon `:`
+Make sure the line ends with a line break `|`

 **You will need an 8 man party in the same instance for the test to work.
 Don't have a space between these in your macro**